MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 ## **Lab Scenario**

 In the labs of this course you will assume the role of Joni Sherman, a Teams Administrator for Contoso Ltd. and her pilot team that shall evaluate the capabilities of Microsoft Teams in a testing environment.
-According to Contoso business requirements, Microsoft Teams will be used as an organization’s solution for conferencing and telephony.
-Therefore, Teams admins need to configure conferencing functionalities, such as meetings and live event features that will provide best user experience during collaboration and communication.
+Teams admins need to configure conferencing functionalities, such as meetings and live event features that will provide best user experience during collaboration and communication.

+Furthermore, your organization is planning to purchase and deploy multiple Teams devices.
+You will need to evaluate different devices profiles and configure profile settings for the devices.
+At the end, you will need to evaluate the process of creating Microsoft Teams room, where multiple Teams’ rooms will be purchased in your organization.

 ## **Objectives**